Chronic primary adrenal insufficiency has a number of causes. Primary adrenal insufficiency is termed Addison disease.

 Congestive hepatopathy includes a spectrum of hepatic derangements that can occur in the setting of right-sided heart failure (and its underlying causes).
-If there subsequent hepatic fibrosis the term cardiac cirrhosis may be used.
-The condition can rarely occur as a result of non cardiac causes...
+If there is subsequent hepatic fibrosis the term cardiac cirrhosis may be used.
+The condition can rarely occur as a result of non-cardiac cau...

 A contrecoup injury of the knee is a bone contusion of the posterior lip of the medial tibial plateau.
 It occurs during knee reduction after a pivot shift injury and is highly associated with ACL tears 1, and peripheral tear or meniscocapsular separation of the medial meniscus posterior horn 2.

-Cookie bite metastases are characterised by a small focal eccentric lytic external cortex destruction in long tubular bones.
+Cookie bite metastases are characterised by small focal eccentric lytic external cortical destruction in long tubular bones.

-Coronal vertebral cleft refers to the presence of a radiolucent vertical defect on a lateral radiograph.
+Coronal vertebral clefts refer to the presence of radiolucent vertical defects on a lateral radiograph.

 A coronary artery bypass graft (CABG or CAG) is placed during a surgical procedure to increase blood flow to the myocardium due to coronary stenoses, usually caused by coronary artery disease.
 Arteries or veins can be grafted during this procedure.